Sempiternal-Futility/linuxjourney-desktop/README.md

 # DON'T EXPECT GOOD CODE

 This is being made with c# and avalonia, im extremely beginner when it comes to xaml (started less then a month ago), so don't expect any form of professional code from this project!!!

-# THE PROGRAM IS STILL UNFINISHED AND UNUSABLE!!!
-I am still working on it, at its current state, is not usable, however, once it is usable, i will come back and edit this readme *.^